darkoverlordofdata/dish/readme.md

 # dee·ish
 ## /dē-ish/
-#### an estools based language that targets asm.js
+#### a language that targets asm.js

 ## Why?
 Emscripten is great if you have an entire c++ application to port to the browser.
 But what about creating a library to use with existing javascipt?
 Hand coding asm.js is not pleasant.

 ## About dish
-Dish transpiles d-like code to asm.js.
-Code is generated from an ast using escodegen.

-Dish uses the *.d extension to leverage ide syntax hghlighting.

-Dish is not intended to transpile arbitrary d to js.
+Dish uses the *.d extension to leverage ide syntax hghlighting, and is not intended to transpile arbitrary d to js.

-Dish is a hack.

-The goal of dish is to insulate me from the twiddly syntax of asm.js.
+The goal of dish is to insulate me from the twiddly aspects of asm.js.

-Features
+## Features

+* similar restrictions as asm.js:
+    * no strings.
+    * module level only allows declarations - import, export, int, float, double, void.
+    * one level of nesting - functions can only be declared at the module level.
 * uses type information to add type coercions to generated code.
 * generates import/export bindings.
 * generates a module header
-* similar restrictions as asm.js - no strings, etc.
-* module level only allows declarations - import, export, int, float, double, void.
-* one level of nesting - functions can only be declared at the module level.
-* import/export can only be used at the module level.
-* within a function: break, case, continue, do, else, for, if, return, switch, while
-* added sugar for heap management, array types, and generic methods.
+* added sugar for heap management, array types, and lite-weight obects
 * multiple modules share 1 heap
 * use 3rd party npm module 'malloc' for heap implementation. (patched to run in the browser)

-### example
+## Example

 #### test.d
 ```d